xinhuichua/tech_series-hackathon/README.md

 3. Replace Chat id in line 35 with your Chat id

 ### Feature 3
-- Personalized Daily Routine and Medication Management for Seniors
+- Medication Notification for Seniors

 ## Technologies Used to Develop the Website
 Vue, Python